How To Be Part Of The Extraordinary Migration Of The Monarch Butterfly.

 Florida Friendly Landscaping Guide To Plant Selection– If you live in Florida you can’t do better than this book which you can find online or in hard copy.
 If you don’t garden in Florida, look at it anyway.
 It will show you what a good plant selection list looks like!

-Include Butterflies-Make A Garden With A Bonus-this is mine, I hope it helps you.
+What the Butterflies Want-this is mine, I hope it helps you.

 North American Butterfly Association-Plenty of good information online, and more.